 Our intention is that CIMC be a refuge, a place of safety where we care for one another in support of our collective well-being.
 This is in keeping with foundational principles of the Dharma, which include a commitment to non-harm and a recognition of our interdependence.
 To cultivate a culture of mindfulness at CIMC and an environment that is welcoming and peaceful, we ask all participants to follow these Guidelines for Using the Center.

 We ask anyone who is ill or has been exposed to COVID, flu, etc. to refrain from coming to the Center.
 Wearing a mask is optional at the Center.
 Thank you for your care and consideration of others in our community.

-Cell phones, pagers, texting, etc. can be particularly disturbing in a quiet atmosphere.
-Please turn off all electronic devices when you enter the Center.
-If you need to make a phone call, check a message or read a text please go outside to the parking lot behind the Center to do so.
+Cell phones, smart watches and other electronic devices can be particularly disturbing in a quiet atmosphere.
+Please power off your electronic devices before you enter the Center, so that others may practice in peace.
+If you need to make a phone call, check a message or text, please go outside to the sidewalk or parking lot behind the Center to do so.

 Shoes, Coats, Valuables

 When entering the building please remove your shoes and leave them on the shoe racks under the stairs in the front hallway or in the dining room.
 Coats may go in the closets across from the main bulletin board or on the second floor.
 Please keep all valuables with you.

 Some people who practice at the Center have chemical sensitivities or environmental illnesses and experience adverse reactions when exposed to scented products.
 CIMC is a refuge.
 Out of compassion for those with chemical sensitivities, please avoid using scented products—lotions, deodorant, after-shave, hair products, perfume, clothes laundered with scented detergent or dryer sheets—before you come to the Center.